-The WRDTP delivers excellent supervision, first class discipline and cutting-edge interdisciplinary research and transferable skills training, and a world-class intellectual environment for postgraduate research students.
-It supports PhD students to participate in local, national and international networks of leading academics, non-academic partners, opinion formers, and policy makers.
+We offer cutting-edge interdisciplinary research and transferable skills training via our cross-cutting training pathways.
+We support our PhD students to develop to their full potential and to participate in local, national and international networks of leading academics, non-academic partners, opinion formers, and policy makers.

-We produce doctoral graduates with outstanding skills and flexibility, with the imagination to tackle the thorniest challenges confronting the social sciences today.
+Our graduates have outstanding skills and flexibility, with the imagination to tackle the thorniest challenges confronting the social sciences today.

-Director, Professor Ruth Blakeley welcomes students to the White Rose Doctoral Training Partnership
+Director, Professor Charlie Burns welcomes students to the White Rose Doctoral Training Partnership

 The WRDTP Training Programme